magepages/mpdocs/docs/product-labels/index.md

 - **Image Size**:
   - Enter the length and width of the image
   - If you use the available template, the length and width of the image will be automatically loaded when you load the template
+- **Show Label if Stock is lower than**: The label will be shown at the products having fewer stocks than the entered number.
+If left empty, the label will be shown at all products that follow the rule.
 - **Label**:
   - Fill in the label displaying on the product
   - Only support some following variables: